 - make quality friends (yes, introverts like socialising)

-- thoughtful networkers (yes introverts are good networkers, here’s some tips on how)
+- thoughtful networkers (introverts are good networkers, despite what some would say – here’s some tips on how)

 - compassionate leaders (yes introverts can be leaders)